AndrewAkinson/python3-therion-analyzer/README.md

 ```python
 Analyzer(use_extra=False, comment_char=';')
 ```
-Here, `use_extra` as already indicated adds some extra star commands, and `comment_char` allows the character used to separate comments in survex files to be specified if different from the default.
+Here, `use_extra` as already indicated adds some extra keywords, and `comment_char` allows the character used to separate comments in survex files to be specified if different from the default.